 Are you feeling too busy to take care of yourself?
-Does it seem that your organization has too many pressing issues to deal with to focus on to take up the challenge of creating a culture that reduces the risk of burnout?
-I suggest that these are the very mindsets that keep reacting to the pressure of the moment while ignoring the real costs of staff burnout – decreased resilience, resulting in lowered capacity to adapt to changes change in the funding, social and political climate; reduced productivity; difficulty reaching programmatic outcomes; disrupted internal and external professional relationships; and the cost associated with recruiting and training new staff.
+Does your nonprofit has too many pressing issues to take up the challenge of creating a culture that reduces the risk of burnout?
+I suggest that these are the very mindsets that keep us reacting to the pressure of the moment while ignoring the real costs of staff burnout.

 1. Block off at least 30 minutes between meetings, or an hour after several back-to-back meetings.